1985 Austrian diethylene glycol wine scandal: Background

-At the time of the scandal, West Germany was the most important export market for Austrian wine and had been so for a number of years, with an increasing trend.
+At the time of the scandal, West Germany was the most important export market for Austrian wine and had been so for several years, with an increasing trend.
 The Austrian wines exported to West Germany were of a similar style to those produced by West Germany itself, meaning semi-sweet and sweet white wines.
-However, many of these Austrian wines were focused on the low cost segment, and were priced lower than German wines at the corresponding level of sweetness.
+However, many of these Austrian wines were focused on the low-cost segment, priced lower than German wines at the corresponding level of sweetness.

 The traditional sweet wines of West Germany and Austria are produced from late harvest grapes, some of them affected by noble rot, and labelled in a hierarchy of Prädikat designations from Kabinett to Trockenbeerenauslese, depending on the ripeness of the grapes.
 Although sweet reserve (blending a wine with its own must) was allowed for the production of semi-sweet wines, no external sources of sugar were allowed for any wines with a Prädikat designation.
 Thus, the production of wines at higher Prädikat levels tends to vary from year to year depending on vintage conditions, and all wines with higher designations sell at a premium price.
 As the sweet wines were more favoured at the time of the scandal than they have been in the 1990s and 2000s, and since the Prädikat designations were almost universally recognized throughout the German-speaking countries, a cheap Auslese or Beerenauslese was often identified as a "bargain" by many German consumers.
-Many of the cheap sweet wines exported from Austria were blends from different grape varieties, and several of them did not carry any varietal designations, in contrast to the more expensive Prädikat wines of West Germany, which often were produced from Riesling grapes.
+Many of the affordable sweet wines exported from Austria were blends from different grape varieties, and several of them did not carry any varietal designations, in contrast to the more expensive Prädikat wines of West Germany, which often were produced from Riesling grapes.

 Some Austrian exporters had entered into long-term contracts with supermarket chains to supply large quantities of wine at a specified quality level in terms of Prädikat.
-Apparently these producers ran into problems in some weak vintages, where much of the grape harvest did not reach sufficient ripeness levels.
-At the levels of ripeness that were reached, the wines would be less sweet, less full-bodied and more acidic.
+These producers encountered problems in some weak vintages, where much of the grape harvest did not reach sufficient ripeness levels.
+At the levels of ripeness that were reached, the wines would be less sweet, less full-bodied, and more acidic.
 One vintage plagued by these problems in Austria was 1982.
 It is believed that when this led to insufficient quantities of wine being available to fulfill the contracts, some producers started to search for methods, including illegal ones, to "correct" the wines.

-By itself, simple sweetening (also illegal) would not necessarily do the job, since it would not sufficiently correct the taste profile of the wine.
+Simple sweetening (also illegal) would not necessarily do the job since it would not sufficiently correct the taste profile of the wine.
 By using diethylene glycol (DEG), it was possible to affect both the impression of sweetness and the body of the wine.
 German wine chemists have stated that it is unlikely that an individual winemaker of a small winery had sufficient chemical knowledge to devise the scheme, implying that the recipe must have been drawn up by a knowledgeable wine chemist consulting for a large-scale producer.